rixx/books.rixx.de/data/reviews/terry-pratchett/going-postal/index.md

   rating: 4
 ---

-The post office story about innovation and all sorts of things was a bit too on-the-nose allegorical for my tastes (though I liked Thud!, so I really shouldn't complain I suppose).
+The post office story about innovation and all sorts of things was too on-the-nose allegorical for my tastes (though I liked Thud!, so I really shouldn't complain I suppose).
 As an ardent Miles Vorkosigan fan, I loved the momentum, but didn't get on with the protagonist.
 This might've been a three-star book, but was saved by Vetinari.